Francis Rooney: 2016 campaign

 In May 2016, incumbent Republican congressman Curt Clawson announced he would not run for a third full term.
 Soon afterward, Rooney entered the Republican primary to succeed him—the real contest in this heavily Republican district.
 Rooney spent $4 million of his own money and far outspent his opponents in an election that was shortened due to the timing of Clawson's late announcement.
 In the August 30 primary, he defeated Sanibel Councilman Chauncey Goss and radio personality Dan Bongino.
 Rooney received an unprecedented endorsement from Rick Scott, who is his neighbor in the Naples, Florida Port Royal community.
-As expected, he won handily in the November general election to become only the fifth person to represent this district since its creation in 1983 (it had been the 13th District from 1983 to 1993, the 14th from 1993 to 2013, and has been the 19th since 2013).
+As expected, he won handily in the November general election to become only the fifth person to represent this district since its creation in 1983 (it had been the 13th District from 1983 to 1993, the 14th from 1993 to 2013, and the 19th since 2013).

 Tenure

-Rooney was sworn on January 3, 2017.
+Rooney was sworn in on January 3, 2017.
 He was a member of the conservative Republican Study Committee and the Climate Solutions Caucus.

 In 2017, Rooney proposed the Pell Performance Act, alongside Ralph Norman, which proposes that Pell Grants turn into Stafford loans if students fail to graduate college within six years of being awarded the grant.